apache/incubator-datalab/README.md

 Please see [RateCard API](https://msdn.microsoft.com/en-us/library/mt219004.aspx) to get more details about azure\_offer\_number, azure\_currency, azure\_locale, azure\_region_info.
 These DLab deploy properties correspond to RateCard API request parameters.

+To have working billing functionality please review Billing configuration note and use proper parameters for SSN node deployment
+To use Data Lake Store please review Azure Data Lake usage pre-requisites note and use proper parameters for SSN node deployment

 **Note:** Azure Data Lake usage pre-requisites:

 1. Configure application in Azure portal and grant proper permissions to it.